 In addition, the Fire Authority's Internal Auditor has responsibility to review and report to the Authority's Audit, Governance and Review Committee annually, to provide assurance on the adequacy and effectiveness of the Authority's arrangements for governance, risk management and control.
-An overall positive opinion was given for 2014/15.
-The provision of Internal Audit Services is through a contract with Baker Tilly LLP.
+An overall positive opinion was given for 2015/16.
+The provision of Internal Audit Services is through a contract with RSM UK Group LLP.
 The Authority is able to take substantial assurance from the budgetary controls and the key financial controls.

 The Audit, Governance and Review Committee have been advised on the implications of the result of the review of the effectiveness of the governance framework and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+In addition, in 2015.16, following the review of the Authority's culture by Irene Lucas the Authority appointed an Advisory Panel to support Members and Officers in the implementation of actions in response to the 35 recommendations made.

-The Authority's financial management arrangements conform to the governance requirements contained in the CIPFA statement on "The Role of the Chief Financial Officer in Local Government (2010)".
+The Authority's financial management arrangements conform to the governance requirements contained in the CIPFA statement on "The Role of the Chief Financial Officer in Local Government".
 Internal Audit reports on the key area of financial controls confirm that they provide substantial assurance to the Authority.